aurelispas/smartalarm/README.md

 click on the "smartapps" link for your Location.
 Then find "Smart Alarm" in the list of Installed SmartApps.
 Right-click on the "Smart Alarm" and select "Open Link in New Window".
 Scroll down to the "Application State" section.
-There you'll see "accessToken" and "restEndpoint".
+There you'll see "accessToken" and "url".
 Save those values and plug them in into your web app.

 ### Installation